Query expansion techniques for information retrieval: A survey: Query Expansion

-where:\\ $D_N$ is the total number of documents in the collection,\\ $D_R$ is number of documents selected as relevant by the user, and\\ $n$ is the number of documents containing the term.
+where:\\ $D_N$ is the total number of documents in the collection,\\ $D_R$ is the number of documents selected as relevant by the user, and\\ $n$ is the number of documents containing the term.

-After this, either the system asks the user to select relevant terms, or adds a fixed number of terms to the user's initial query (automatic query expansion).
+After this, either the system asks the user to select relevant terms or adds a fixed number of terms to the user's initial query (automatic query expansion).

-An approach similar to relevance feedback approach is Pseudo-relevance feedback (or blind feedback, or retrieval feedback).
-This directly uses the top retrieved documents in response to user's initial query for composing query expansion terms.
-The user is not involved here in selection of relevant documents.
+An approach similar to the relevance feedback approach is Pseudo-relevance feedback (or blind feedback, or retrieval feedback).
+This directly uses the top retrieved documents in response to the user's initial query for composing query expansion terms.
+Here, the user is not involved in the selection of relevant documents.
 Rocchio's method \cite{rocchio1971relevance} can also be applied in the context of pseudo-relevance feedback, where every individual term extracted from the top retrieved documents is assigned a score by employing a weighting function to the entire collection.
-The score gathered by every individual term is estimated and the top terms are selected on the basis of resulting score.
-The Reccho's weights can be computed as
+The score gathered by every individual term is estimated and the top terms are selected on the basis of the resulting score.
+The Rocchio's weights can be computed as: